 The 2nd AFSC Industry Day will provide participating industry representatives with further information and an update on the AFSC project as it reaches the end of its first phase focusing on high-level requirements and architectures.
 Additionally, the Industry Day will allow companies to meet the Agency staff and other industry participants who will contribute to the future development of AFSC capabilities.

-Please note that this event is neither a pre-qualification nor a solicitation conference, but an opportunity for industry to learn how NSPA intends to manage potential future business opportunities during the AFSC Concept Stage.
-It is also an invitation to industry to help shape the way ahead.
+Please note that this event is neither a pre-qualification nor a solicitation conference.
+Besides informing industry of the ongoing AFSC project activities, it is also an invitation to industry to help shape the way ahead.

 HOW TO PARTICIPATE

 To participate you must be registered.If you wish to register for this conference, please send an email with the registration form to firstname.lastname@example.org not later than 5th October.
 An official confirmation with the agenda will be sent to you thereafter when the registration is accepted.